To work effectively as a team, you need to learn how to overcome obstacles your team encounters.

 What you need: Piece of paper, pen or pencil.

 - Present a problem to your team.
-This could be a real-world problem your team is actually facing, or it could be a made-up scenario.
-Example: your company is trying to beat a competitor to secure a contract with a high-paying client, but the client is leaning towards your competitors.
+This could be a real-world problem that project management is actually facing, or it could be a made-up scenario.
+Example: Your company is trying to beat a competitor to secure a contract renewal with a high-paying client, but the client is leaning towards your competitors.
 You have a short time to change their minds before they make the official decision.

 - With the problem presented, instruct your team to come up with the dumbest ideas they can think of to address the problem.
 Write them all down.